LINDA BRODSKY, AN INTERNATIONALLY RECOGNIZED PEDIATRIC ENT SURGEON, DIED ON FEBRUARY 13, 2014 AT AGE 61 IN BUFFALO, NEW YORK.

-Linda’s accomplishments as a researcher, an educator and a surgeon were extensive.
+Linda’s accomplishments as a researcher, educator, and surgeon were extensive.
 She published a number of award-winning papers and earned the title of Tenured Full Professor of Otolaryngology and Pediatrics at the University of Buffalo School of Medicine–one of only 12 women to have achieved this ranking at the time.
-She has authored or co-authored over 100 scientific papers in peer reviewed journals and 27 book chapters.
-Her book on pediatric swallowing and feeding disorders, Pediatric Swallowing and Feeding: Assessment and Management, written with her colleague, Joan Arvedson, PhD, is a classic in the field and was undergoing planning for its third edition.
+She has authored or co-authored over 100 scientific papers in peer-reviewed journals and 27 book chapters.
+Her book on pediatric swallowing and feeding disorders, Pediatric Swallowing and Feeding: Assessment and Management, written with her colleague, Joan Arvedson, Ph.D., is a classic in the field and was undergoing planning for its third edition.
 She was one of the few Buffalo-based members of the Triological Society, an elite organization that only admits the most academically accomplished ENT surgeons.

 Linda introduced the “Brodsky Classification” of tonsillar disease, a diagnostic tool used around the world.
 She was Primary Investigator or Co-Investigator in over two million dollars of industry and federally funded research.
 She served on the editorial boards of several pediatric ENT journals, including The International Journal of Pediatric Otorhinolaryngology, Acta Otolaryngologica, and The Journal of Respiratory Diseases.
 She was an invited keynote speaker and visiting professor at many national meetings and academic departments of otolaryngology.
 She served on the boards of the ENT section of the American Academy of Pediatrics, the Society for Ear, Nose, and Throat Advances in Children (SENTAC), and the American Society for Pediatric Otolaryngology.
 Most recently she served on the Women in Otolaryngology Committee of the American Academy of Otolaryngology, which was designated the model committee for 2013 by the Academy.